modalitysystems/modalitysoftware-docs/twa/QA/Teamwork-Analytics-Data-Tests.md

-## Comparison Test 02 - Active User Count
+## MSFT-SQL Comparison Test 02 - Active User Count

 This test compares Microsoft's portal.office.com report of active users for the last 30 days to TWA SQL.